Fluid model of a black hole-string transition: Fluid approximation of winding strings

 with

 Normalizable eigenstates can be obtained by tuning $\beta$ so that the inverse Hagedorn temperature gives the eigenvalue.
-The winding string field $\chi$ is trapped up to quantum penetration inside the classical turning point, or equivalently in the region $E>V(r)$ where the local temperature exceeds the Hagedorn temperature.
-Highly excited states can be approximated well by the WKB approximation and momentum satisfies
+The winding string field $\chi$ is trapped up to quantum penetration inside the classical turning point, or equivalently in the region $E>V(r)$.
+The local temperature is blue-shifted and given by the Tolman temperature,

+which exceeds the Hagedorn temperature for $E>V(r)$.
+Thus, the local temperature is always close to the Hagedorn temperature even for $\beta\gg \beta_H$, \footnote{ To be more precise, the effective mass inside the winding condensate is always small compared with the typical scale of the model.
+It can be confirmed straightforwardly from the concrete solution in the subsequent sections but should be considered as an ansatz in this sense. } and hence, the stress-energy tensor is approximated by \eqref{fluidT}--\eqref{fluid} even at lower temperatures. \footnote{ For $\beta\gg \beta_H$, eq.~\eqref{eq-phi} should be modified by non-linear effects of gravity.
+The winding string field is no longer small as $\chi = \mathcal O(\epsilon^0)$.
+Then, we can see only from eq.~\eqref{eq-chi} that \eqref{meff-order} and \eqref{kin-order} become $m_\text{eff}^2 \left|\chi\right|^2 = \mathcal O(\epsilon)$ and $\left|\partial_r\chi\right|^2 = \mathcal O(\epsilon^2)$. }

+The approximation \eqref{Ttt-fluid}--\eqref{Tij-fluid} can also be understood as follows.
+The bound state of winding strings is given by the ground state of the equation of motion \eqref{eq-chi} and \eqref{eq-phi}.
+The ground state has only the zero-point fluctuation around the bottom of the potential and the kinetic term is much smaller than the potential energy if the potential energy is non-zero.
+Thus, we can ignore the kinetic term as an approximation and obtain \eqref{Ttt-fluid}--\eqref{Tij-fluid}.

+In fact, the condition \eqref{del-r} is good only for the ground state of the winding string field $\chi$.
+Size of the excited state with the principle quantum number $n$ would be estimated as